jabrayare/jabrayare/README.md

 - 🎓 &nbsp; Studying Computer Science and Engineering at The Ohio State University.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🌱 &nbsp; Currently learning backend development with Java.
--   Exploring the MERN stack.
+- 🤔 &nbsp; Exploring the MERN stack.

 <h3> 🛠 &nbsp;Tech Stack</h3>